Niseal/TemplateRepository/Access_Github_Through_UI.md

       Source Control -> More Actions \(…\) -> Clone -> Search / Select Repository -> Specify destination -> Login -> Open

+3. Create local branch / Navigate branches in status bar (branch logo)

-3. Create / Edit files in Explorer view, **Save files with CTRL\+S**
+4. Create / Edit files in Explorer view, **Save files with CTRL\+S**

-4. Review changes in Source Control view, then either Discard ↶ or \+ Save changes
+5. Review changes in Source Control view, then either Discard ↶ or \+ Save changes

-5. Commit changes to local repository in Source Control view, by writing a message and clicking the commit button ✓
+6. Commit changes to local repository in Source Control view, by writing a message and clicking the commit button ✓

-6. Push changes to remote repository in Source Control view, by through More Actions … -> Push
+7. Push changes to remote repository in Source Control view, by through More Actions … -> Push